cpp-io2d/P0267_RefImpl/BUILDING.md

   * CAIRO_XLIB
   * COREGRAPHICS_MAC

-  The build script expects this variable to have a valid value, otherwise the script will abort.
+  If no default backend was defined, the build script will try to automatically set an appropriate Cairo backend based on the host environment.

 * IO2D_ENABLED
 Specifies a list of enabled backends, which means a set of backends included in the build process.
 By default, a value of IO2D_DEFAULT is used, so this variable can be left undefined.
 If, however, you want to have a multi-backend configuration of IO2D, this variable has to contain a valid list, for instance: "COREGRAPHICS_MAC;CAIRO_XLIB".
 * IO2D_WITHOUT_SAMPLES
 This variable can be defined to exclude sample code from the build process.
-Please note that Boost is required to build the sample code.
+Please note that some samples might be exculed from the build process depending on your environment.
+More specifically, the SVG example requieres Boost and RocksInSpace example supports only Windows and macOS.
 Pass any value, like "1" to skip this part.
 * IO2D_WITHOUT_TESTS
 This variable controls whether test suites will be included in the build process.